jhpyle/charts/README.md

   the NGINX Ingress Controller, and you don't want the NGINX Ingress Controller to have an external IP address, you can set `nginx-ingress.controller.service.type` to `NodePort`.
+* `daAllowUpdates`: default is `true`.
+If you do not want your **docassemble** system to install software updates, set this to `false`.
+* `maxBodySize`: default is `16m`.
+The NGINX Ingress Controller will reject POST requests with a body size larger than this amount.

 If you want to install a new version, first update your repository cache by running: